CINEIMPACT – International Film Spring Academy

 Details of the Academy Application can be found here

 The program takes place in Heraklion – the ravishing, inspiring and contrasting capital of Crete.
-Bridging the west and the east, the past and present, Heraklion’s realms enjoy multicultural flamboyance and social peculiarities, uncovering their hidden nature in the every day life of the winter, while waiting to be cinematically discovered and explored.
+Bridging the west and the east, the past and present, Heraklion’s realms enjoy multicultural flamboyance and social peculiarities, uncovering their hidden nature in the every day life of the spring, while waiting to be cinematically discovered and explored.

 The candidates should have experience in one or more of the following fields: